n8b5150/100devs/15/Contract_nb_template.md

 ### Technical support

-We’re not a website hosting company so we don’t offer support for website hosting, email or other services relating to hosting.
-You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
+We’re not a website hosting company so we don’t offer support for website hosting, email, or other services relating to hosting.
+You may already have professional hosting and you might even manage that hosting in-house.
+If you do, great.
 If you don’t, we can set up an account for you at one of our preferred hosting providers.
 We can set up your site on a server, plus any statistics software such as Google Analytics and we can provide a separate estimate for that.
 Then, the updates to, and management of that server will be up to you.

 ### Search engine optimisation (SEO)